 Total compensation varies depending on factors such as education and training, professional experience, and geographic location of assignment.
 While it is somewhat difficult to compare your take-home pay with someone in the private sector, your base pay, coupled with a generous assortment of nontaxable income and benefits, provides a very competitive compensation package that grows with years of service and promotions.

 Please use the USPHS Pay Calculator and the pay table examples available in the Nurse Best Kept Secrets to forecast your total compensation as a nurse officer.
 Note that the USPHS Pay Calculator requires you to include your estimated grade/rank within the Commissioned Corps.
 Rank is determined by training, education, and your professional experience.
-The minimum starting pay grade/rank for a Registered Nurse in the Commissioned Corps is 0-2 or Lieutenant [PDF] with less than two years of experience.

 - Starting Base Pay: This is your competitive starting pay that increases with promotions and years of service.